g41797/matryoshka-io/kitchen/docs/matryoshka-readme-chat.md

 Something like

-> Matryoshka-io starts with the behavior of the system.
+> Matryoshka-Io starts with the behavior of the system.
 >
 > You describe what the system should do as one or more Stories.
 >